Fraternalilab/POPScomp/FunPDBe/README.md

 - POPS is invoked for each dependency file.
 - POPS errors are ignored (i.e. *make* processing is not terminated) because of the leading '-' in the command call.
+- Run quality controls: rename output files after POPS success, remove empty files where POPS failed and change the file access mode.

 ## Invoked *Makefile.validate*
 - Run 'make validate' using *Makefile*.
 - A macro creates a list of all *JSON* files.
 - The python validator *funpdbe\_client.py* is invoked for each dependency file.
 - If validation is successful, a symbolic link is created that points to the *JSON* file.
+- Remove all files with a broken symbolic link.

 ## Invoked *Makefile.upload*
 - Run 'make mkupload' using *Makefile*.
 - Uploads add *JSON* output via 'lftp' to FunPDBe site.
+    The 'mirror -RL' option uploads the files to which the symbolic links point.

 ## Parallelism
 Make is run in parallel by using the '-j' flag: